-Atlassian released patches for two critical vulnerabilities affecting Bitbucket Server, Data Center, and Crowd products.
-These vulnerabilities are tracked as CVE-2022-43781 (Command Injection) and CVE-2022-43782 (Improper Authentication).
+Atlassian released patches for two critical vulnerabilities of November 2022 affecting Bitbucket Server, Data Center, and Crowd products.
+Using a vulnerability assessment tool, these vulnerabilities are tracked as CVE-2022-43781 (Command Injection) and CVE-2022-43782 (Improper Authentication).
+A Vulnerability Management System can prevent these attacks.

 CVE-2022-43781 – A Command Injection vulnerability is addressed in Atlassian Bitbucket Server and Data Center in environment variables.
 An attacker with permission to control their username can exploit this issue to gain code execution and execute code on the affected system.

 CVE-2022-43782 – An Improper Authentication vulnerability is addressed in Atlassian Crowd in Crowd’s REST API under the user management path.
 This misconfiguration allows an attacker to connect remotely without providing a password and lets an attacker authenticate as the Crowd Application and call privileged endpoints.
-The vulnerability can be exploited by adding the remote IP to an included list of allowed IPs, a deviation from the default setting.
+Adding the remote IP to an included list of allowed IPs can exploit the vulnerability, which deviates from the default settings.

 - Atlassian Bitbucket Server and Data Center from 7.0.0 before 7.6.19